 Potatoes: Potatoes can several weeks when stored in the fridge.
 You will need to check that the potatoes look okay prior to consuming.
 Potatoes also tend to be a more affordable fresh veggie to purchase, especially when purchased in bulk.

-Onions: Onions are great to sauté with potatoes, toss into a salad, or through into a stir-fry.
+Onions: Onions are great to sauté with potatoes, toss into a salad, or throw into a stir-fry.
 The best part is that onions can last up to several weeks in the fridge.

 Bananas: Fresh bananas unfortunately do not last very long, maybe a week.
 However, I love purchasing bananas because 1) they seem to be the least expensive fruit and 2) they are so versatile!
 Once bananas begin to brown, you can use them to make banana bread, freeze them to use in a smoothie, or make banana ice cream.
 Bananas get sweeter as they ripen so browned bananas are ideal for baking or freezing for smoothies.